eerieA/game-qs-grill/docs/README.md

 Below is the full form tempory name and the rationale behind it.

-## Temprory name
+## Narrative: the name (temporary)

-`Phineas's Quasi-Stellar Luxodo Emporium & Grill`
+`Phineas' Quasi-Stellar Luxodo Emporium & Grill`

 So it can be shortened to be `PhQSLEG`, which can be pronounced like "fix leg".
-But most in-game characters just call it "Phineas's", especially regulars.
+But most in-game characters just call it "Phineas'", especially regulars.

 ### Rationale of the Name